Milton Berle: Personal life

-Berle's autobiography contains many tales of his sexual exploits.
+Berle's autobiography contains many tales of his supposed sexual exploits.
 He claimed relationships with numerous famous women including Marilyn Monroe and Betty Hutton, columnist Dorothy Kilgallen, and evangelist Aimee Semple McPherson.
 The veracity of some of these claims has been questioned.
 The McPherson story, in particular, has been challenged by McPherson's biographer and her daughter, among others.

 Berle was a Christian Scientist for twenty years.
 Oscar Levant, when queried by Jack Paar about Berle's adoption of Christian Science, quipped, "Our loss is their loss."

 Berle was a Democrat who endorsed Lyndon B. Johnson in the 1964 United States presidential election.